 In Tom Corley’s five-year Rich Habits study of 233 rich people and 128 poor people, he discovered that we adopt the beliefs of our parents, family, mentors, culture, and environment.

-He shares some of those revelations with regards to the value of a mentor
+He shares some of those revelations with regard to the value of a mentor.

 Finding a mentor is like having someone deposit $4 million into your bank account.